sawyermade/cvfa21netid_project-1/README.md

 So either delete or move the output directory.

 Here is an example tree of the directory structure you should be turning in with the netid being danielsawyer.

+After creating the zip file, upload it to Canvas by the submission due date.
 ```
 danielsawyer_project-1.zip contains...